Apr 15, 2021 · Content Marketing

 What is the social media content marketing process?

-It’s a six-step operating system that turns scattered posting into compounding reach.
-The steps are: research what your audience is actually searching and scrolling on each platform, build a calendar that maps every post to awareness, consideration, or conversion intent, create assets that materially outperform what’s already ranking, optimize each piece for the platform’s native algorithm AND the human reading it, distribute across the full stack rather than posting once and walking away, and measure quarterly so you can prune what doesn’t work and double down on what does.
+It’s a six-step operating system that turns scattered posting into compounding reach: research what your audience is searching and scrolling, build an intent-driven calendar, create assets that outperform what’s already winning, optimize for both the platform’s algorithm and the human reading it, distribute across the full stack, and measure and refine quarterly.

 How many social media posts should I publish per month in 2026?

-How often should I review social media analytics?
+How often should you review social media analytics?

 ai content creationcontent calendar 2026content marketing processcontent strategymulti platform publishingsocial analyticssocial media operationssocial media scheduling